dmcinnes/dead-valley/README.md

 The maps are JSON in the *maps/* directory.

-There is an HTML5 map editor **editor.html** that seems to be broken.
+There is an HTML5 map editor **editor.html**.
+Select tiles on the left, and place them with a click.
+Free draw with the shift key.
+The red highlighted tiles in the map are the only places roads should leave the map.

+There used to be a way to place full buildings, complete with defined walls and entrances (Building Archetypes) but that seems broken.

 ### Branches